background-image

 How is AI being used in treasury today?

-A recent study by Deloitte saw most treasurers surveyed placing digital transformation and technology advancements high on their agenda of required improvements.
-Inadequate systems infrastructure is prolonging and disrupting fundamental areas of treasury including liquidity management, foreign exchange, and forecasting and the treasurers included in the survey believe digital transformation will only enhance their capabilities.
+A recent study by Deloitte revealed that the majority of treasurers surveyed are prioritising digital transformation and technology advancements as critical areas for improvement.
+The study highlighted that inadequate systems infrastructure is causing delays and disruptions in key treasury functions such as liquidity management, foreign exchange, and forecasting.
+Many treasurers believe that embracing digital transformation will significantly enhance their operational capabilities.

-The survey found 78% of treasurers are already using technology to assist with accounting practices, 64% are employing technology to help with cash management functions and cash flow forecasting technology is employed by 50% of survey respondents.
+The survey indicated that 78% of treasurers are already using technology to assist with accounting practices, while 64% are using it for cash management functions.
+Furthermore, 50% of respondents are employing technology for cash flow forecasting.

 A study by investment giant, Goldman Sachs, estimated a 7% rise in global GDP as a result of AI, predicting a potential global AI market value of $150 billion.
 However, this is not without consequences, as the report cited that potentially 300 million full-time jobs could be replaced by varying degrees of automation in the future.

-Evidence of AI technology currently being used in treasury management can be seen in two primary areas.
+The integration of AI technology in treasury management is evident in two primary areas:

 In part 2 of this blog, we look at the potential negative impacts AI could have on the treasury market.